Jerk Pulled Pork Flatbreads

 3) I shouldn’t be allowed to even try to take high quality food photos after I’ve had a few beers.
 If I can’t drive, I can’t photograph.
 I need to get one of those blow-tester things.

 These were some incredibly frustrating photos to edit because no single photo encompassed the deliciousness of this meal.

-Just trust me (and the ten or so people I fed this to) when I tell you that it’s a very good meal of food.
+Just trust me (and the ten or so people I fed this to) when I tell you that these Pulled Pork Flatbreads are a very good meal of food.

 To make the Jerk seasoning: